itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/lambda.md

         - New items, from beginning or timestamp
         - Processed items are not removed from the stream
         - Low traffic: use batch window
-        - Hight traffic: multiple batches can be processed in parallel.
+        - High traffic: multiple batches can be processed in parallel.
 Up to 10 batch processes per shard, in-order processing for each partition key
         - Errors: the entire batch is reprocessed in case of an error until the function succeeds or the items in the batch expire
         - Configure event source mapping to handle errors:
             - discard old events
             - restrict number of retries
             - split the batch on error (mainly used in case of timeout issues)
-            - discarded events can go to a Destination
+            - discarded events can go to a *Destination*
     - Queues (SQS):
         - Event source mapping uses long polling to poll the queue
         - Batch size: 1-10 messages
-        - Recommendation: set the queue visibility to 6x the timeout of the Lambda function
+        - Recommendation: set the queue visibility to *6x the timeout of the Lambda function*
         - DLQ: set-up the DLQ on the queue, not on the Lambda
         - Lambda supports FIFO queues, scaling up to the number of active message groups
         - Lambda scales up to process a standard queue as fast as possible